-Consider vet consultation: If your pup has an enduring condition and serious food sensitivities, talk to your vet before you choose any of these services – especially if you're choosing fresh or raw food!
-Transitioning your pup to human-grade fresh or raw food might result in stool, energy, and a variety of other changes for better or worse.
-Several of these services offer transition guides, but speaking to a vet is best before you begin serving your pup to avoid any health degradation.
+Consult with a vet: If your dog has a chronic condition and severe food sensitivities, consult your vet before choosing any of these services – particularly if you're opting for fresh or raw food!
+Transitioning your dog to human-grade fresh or raw food might lead to changes in stool, energy, and other areas, for better or worse.
+Many of these services provide transition guides, but it's best to speak with a vet before you start serving your dog to prevent any health issues.

 Keep in mind that human-edible food isn’t always edible for animals, like macadamia nuts, chocolate, artificial sweeteners, and heavy preservatives.

-Humans can safely eat human-grade dog food, but it’s not advisable to eat human-grade dog food on a normal basis.
+Humans can safely eat human-grade dog food, but it’s not advisable on a normal basis.
 Dogs digest food differently than humans do and thus need a different nutrient formula.

-If you're considering transitioning your pup from the traditional canned wet food or long-term-shelved kibble brands to human-grade dog food – you may want to first consult a vet.
+You may want to first consult a vet if you're considering transitioning your pup from the traditional canned wet food or long-term-shelved kibble brands to human-grade dog food.
 Each pup has different needs and may not initially respond well to a human-grade diet.